sjlehtin/aesheet/PROJECT_UPDATE.md

 Biggest problem is `TestUtils.renderIntoDocument`.
 Current rage seems to be to use Testing Library and Mock Service Workers.

 First tests done with `add-weapon-control-tests.js` and `stat-block-character-edge-tests.js`.

+Having tests on top of MSW and StatBlock seems to be almost like a system-level integration test.
+Very nice!

 ## TODO: JavaScript to TypeScript or whatever is the latest rage